Dean Lister

-Dean Richard Lister (born February 13, 1976) is a retired American mixed martial artist (MMA), submission grappler and 4th degree Brazilian jiu-jitsu (BJJ) black belt practitioner and coach.
+Dean Richard Lister (born February 13, 1976) is a retired American mixed martial artist (MMA) and submission grappler.
+He is a 4th degree Brazilian jiu-jitsu (BJJ) black belt, luta livre black belt, and coach.
+Lister is considered a pioneer of grappling and mixed martial arts.

-A two-time ADCC world Champion, Lister is a former UFC MMA fighter, Pride FC and King of the Cage World Champion where he rose to prominence as a Middleweight Champion.
-Lister is considered a pioneer of both jiu-jitsu and mixed martial arts.
+In MMA, Lister competed in the Ultimate Fighting Championship (UFC) and PRIDE.
+He is a former King of the Cage Middleweight Champion.
+In submission grappling, Lister won two ADCC World Championship tournaments and the ADCC Superfight Championship.

 Early life

 Lister grew up in a military family and lived in several South American countries, including Venezuela and Panama.
 Lister speaks several languages.
 He lived in Panama during the U.S. invasion in 1989, and, according to Lister, he was "right in the middle of a serious combat zone".
 After living in several different cities in the United States, Lister's family settled in San Diego for Lister's high school years, where he attended Hilltop High School.